800-837-5520 Call us for a free quote Contact us

 Should you swat carpenter bees?

 You should never swat at a carpenter bee or any other bee.
-Instead of trying to swat them, slowly walk away from the area calmly.
-You are not a threat to the Carpenter bee and they will continue on about their bee business.
-It is recommended that if you have Carpenter bee activity around your property to call a pest control expert to evaluate the infestation and potential damage, manage the infestation and prevent further damage safely.
+Instead of trying to swat them, slowly walk away from the area calmly and they will continue on about their business.
+If you suspect a carpenter bee infestation, get in touch with a pest control professional.

 About Ehrlich Pest Control

-Ehrlich technicians are skilled, experienced professionals – they are state-certified, licensed applicators and are required to participate in regular training programs, to maintain their expertise.
+Ehrlich technicians are skilled, experienced professionals – they are required to participate in regular training programs, to maintain their expertise.
 They understand the habits of each species and use that knowledge when developing a control program for your home.
-They also have respect for you, your home, your family and your time.

-At Ehrlich Pest Control, we pride ourselves on fast, responsive service every day.
-We are always available 24 hours a day for any emergency pest concerns that may develop and all appointments are scheduled at times that are convenient for you, our customer.
+We are always available 24 hours a day for any emergency pest concerns that may develop, and all appointments are scheduled at times that are convenient for you.

 If you would like further advice or to arrange a visit by an Ehrlich technician, contact us online or call us free at 800-837-5520.